 Drug Available Formulations Route Usual Recommended Frequency Comments Adlyxin (lixisenatide) Injection SC Once daily Inject in the abdomen, thigh, or upper arm.
 Administer within 1 hour before the first meal of the day, preferably the same meal each day.
-Bydureon (exenatide ER) Injection SC Once weekly Inject in the thigh, abdomen, or upper arm. · · · May be given any time of day, with or without food.
+Bydureon (exenatide ER) Injection SC Once weekly Inject in the thigh, abdomen, or upper arm.
+May be given any time of day, with or without food.
 Administer immediately after the powder is suspended.
-Byetta (exenatide) Injection SC Twice daily Inject in the thigh, abdomen, or upper arm. · · · Inject within 60 minutes prior to the morning and evening meals (or before the 2 main meals of the day, approximately 6 hours or more apart).
+Bydureon BCise (exenatide ER) Injection SC Once weekly Inject in the thigh, abdomen, or upper arm.
+May be given any time of day, with or without food.
+Administer immediately after the autoinjector is prepared.
+Byetta (exenatide) Injection SC Twice daily Inject in the thigh, abdomen, or upper arm.
+Inject within 60 minutes prior to the morning and evening meals (or before the 2 main meals of the day, approximately 6 hours or more apart).
+Ozempic (semaglutide) Injection SC Once weekly Inject in the thigh, abdomen, or upper arm.
+May be given any time of day, with or without food.
 Symlin (pramlintide) Injection SC Prior to major meals Inject in the thigh or abdomen.
 Administer immediately prior to each major meal.
 Reduce mealtime insulin doses by 50%.
 Adjust insulin doses to optimize glycemic control once the target dose of pramlintide is achieved and nausea (if experienced) has subsided.
 The dose should be decreased if significant nausea persists.
+Trulicity (dulaglutide) Injection SC Once weekly Inject in the thigh, abdomen, or upper arm.
+May be given any time of day, with or without food.
+Victoza (liraglutide) Injection SC Once daily Inject in the thigh, abdomen, or upper arm.
+May be given any time of day, with or without food.